AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/reschedule-a-batch-smart-campaign-in-the-program-schedule-view.md

 ---
 # Reschedule a Batch Smart Campaign in the Program Schedule View {#reschedule-a-batch-smart-campaign-in-the-program-schedule-view}

-Want to reschedule a batch smart campaign run?
+Want to reschedule a Batch Campaign run?
 Drag and drop them into the future in the program schedule view.

-1. Select the smart campaign you want to reschedule.
+1. Select the Smart Campaign you want to reschedule.

    ![](assets/image2015-5-19-12-3a8-3a28.png)